OscarAndres2823/OscarAndres2823/README.md

 🎯 Short and mid-term goals:
 - ✅ Complete my training as a Full Stack Developer.
 - 🚀 Deploy my first real-world project to production.
-- 🔒 Learn more about web security and best development practices.

 ---